AstraxVZ/ModernSiteBuilder/README.md

 Don't worry about the width and height of the contents container, it is automatically set based on the amount of contents.
 The line breaks are also set, it's all in the `style.css` file.

+The default particles configuration is included in this repository, and it has to be named `particles.json` or it won't work.
+You can generate a configuration at https://vincentgarreau.com/particles.js/ or manually edit the `particles.json` included.

 # FUNCTIONS

 | FUNCTION   | DESCRIPTION                                                                | USAGE                                                          |